blockdeep/libro/src/critical/Use_Benchmarking_for_Accurate_Dynamic_Weights.md

-# Hardcoded Weights and Missing Benchmarks
+# Use Benchmarking for Accurate Dynamic Weights

 **Severity**: Critical